mrbob21/officer-slider-test/README.md

-Officer Slider Test for Folding for Good Website Trying to create a responsive image slider template
+Officer Slider Test for Folding for Good Website About Section Trying to create a responsive image slider template